zarcen/dotvim/README.md

 Introduction
 ============

-This is zarcen's vim configuration files, including '.vimrc' and '.gvimrc'.
+This is my vim configuration files, the .vim directory.

-Currently, the following plugin is used:
+The following is the list of plugins currently used:

 - *(plugin name)* - *(its [github repos] or [vim-scripts repos])*
 - vundle - gmarik/vundle